As you approach the end of your apprenticeship you will be required to complete an ‘End Point Assessment’.

 Within a few weeks of completing your synoptic project you will receive a date for your interview which will be conducted via an online conference call.
 The interviewer will ask you questions surrounding your recently completed synoptic project, summative portfolio and any topics which are related to your role.

 We hope you now have a better understanding of the EPA process and what to expect.
-If you have any questions around your End Point Assessment, your dedicated Learning Mentor will happily answer and support you with these.
+If you have any questions around your End Point Assessment, your Learning Mentor or Coach will happily answer and support you with these.